avmesquita/avmesquita/README.md

 [![trophy](https://github-profile-trophy.vercel.app/?username=avmesquita&theme=kimbie_dark)](https://github.com/ryo-ma/github-profile-trophy)

 ### About Me:
 I am passionate about developing software applications and systems.
+Already loves study philosophy

+I have 48 years old, I code about 30 years and love be coding.

 For years, I published my software on platforms such as Tucows and SuperDownloads for free use, having reached more than 20k downloads, such as <a href="https://github.com/avmesquita/idecobol">IDE Cobol</a> .
 Today I use <a href="https://github.com/avmesquita">GitHub</a> and <a href="https://hub.docker.com/u/avmesquita">Docker Hub</a> to publish software, technologies and studies, in order to help the community and inspire new software developers.

-I have 48 years old, I code about 30 years and love be coding.
+When I'm not coding, I'm either cooking or studying philosophy or taking long walks around.

 <div>&nbsp;</div>